-8.1 This report provides the Committee with an overview of the arrangements in place across the Council to maintain high standards of ethical governance and highlights the work which has been undertaken in this respect during the 2021-2022 year.
+- 8.1 This report provides the Committee with an overview of the arrangements that are already in place across the Council and further measures due to take place in order to maintain the high standards of ethical governance the Council requires and expects. - 8.2 As detailed in this report, action has been taken to ensure the Council is fully compliant with relevant legislation relating to ethical governance and to ensure Officers' and Members' responsibilities in this context are communicated accordingly. - 8.3 Appropriate systems are in place to facilitate the reporting of ethical governance complaints and defined mechanisms and procedures exist to ensure any such complaints are dealt with in the correct way.

-- 8.2 As detailed in this report, action has been taken to ensure the Council is fully compliant with relevant legislation relating to ethical governance and to ensure Officers' and Members' responsibilities in this context are communicated accordingly. - 8.3 Appropriate systems are in place to facilitate the reporting of ethical governance complaints and defined mechanisms and procedures exist to ensure any such complaints are dealt with in the correct way. - 8.4 The Council's Interim Monitoring Officer welcomes any recommendations the Committee may have on whether the Committee feels this report provides them with the information they require or whether any other particular areas should be covered or could be expanded on which are not.
+8.4 The Council's Monitoring Officer welcomes any recommendations the Committee may have on whether the Committee feels this report provides them with the information they require or whether any other particular areas should be covered or could be expanded on which are not.